fuego-ui/fuego-ui/README.md

 # Fuego UI 🔥

-A library of components meant to be easily extended, themed or modified on the fly with the help of styled components and tailwind.
+A library of components meant to be easily extended, themed or modified on the fly with the help of DaisyUI and Tailwind.

 ## Build